maykar/plex_assistant/info.md

 # ❱ Plex Assistant

-Plex Assistant is a Home Assistant component to allow Google Assistant, Home Assistant's conversation integration, and more to cast Plex media to Google devices and Plex clients.
+Plex Assistant is a Home Assistant component to allow Google Assistant, Home Assistant's conversation integration, and more to cast Plex media to Google and Sonos devices, as well as Plex clients.

 Example: `"Hey Google, tell Plex to play The Walking Dead on the Downstairs TV."`